- Ultimate Leisure Workers' Club

 🏰 ASSEMBLY 2020

 The prince had provided all the appliances of pleasure.
 There were buffoons, there were improvisatori, there were ballet-dancers, there were musicians, there was Beauty, there was wine.
 All these and security were within.
-Without was the Red Death.The ULWC Assembly, taking place in the second wave of the pandemic, takes inspiration from Poe’s short story Masque of the Red Death.
+Without was the Red Death.The ULWC Assembly, unfolding in the second wave of the pandemic, takes inspiration from Poe’s short story Masque of the Red Death.
 A gothic tale set in the Middle Ages, about a prince who shelters all his royal friends in a fortified palace amidst a plague, orchestrating a gaudy, fantastic, and endless party to escape responsibility for the misery that surrounds.
 We see the tale as a striking allegory about our present: an era of neo-feudalism marked as it is by unprecedented class divisions, state oppressions, and basic resource depletions.
 Our experiences of leisure and health are violently segregated along gender, race, and class lines.
 In the Assembly we will broadly strategize how the abolition of these divisions may be carried out through insurgent leisure cultures.
 Assuming the role of those excluded from and exploited within the Prince’s castle, we are the red-abject-horror: the invisibilized workers who produce their objects of pleasure and security.
 Our communal existence, the nightmare of their accumulated wealth and privately hoarded pleasure.
 The assembly will feature a series of discussions and conclude with a performance and the eventual release of a publication made up of text and visuals by our contributors.Anthony Iles Agnė Bagdžiūnaitė Annie Goh Arnoldas Stramskas BCAA system Community Bread Christoph Fringeli of Datacide Magazine Kristin Ross Mattin Neil Transpontine of History is Made at Night Noah Brehmer Oramics Palanga Street Radio Querelle Sacha Kahir Vaida StepanovaitėULWC is organised as a collaboration between political hub Luna6 (Vilnius) and nomadic project space Kabinetas.
 Visuals by Studio Cryo.
 The Assembly is financed by Lithuanian Council for Culture.

 To join a talk write us and we will send you a zoom link: email@example.com .
 You may also watch the events through our youtube channel (TBA).
 The talks will begin with only the speakers visible, but we will switch to an open discussion at the end.
 All five talks feature unique visuals made by BCAA System, that you can put on your “background” in zoom.
 You will find the download link for the visuals in each event description.
 We encourage you to show yourself in the chat!